siduction/sidu-manual/data/en/0523-lamp-php_en.md

 /etc/apache2/mods-enabled/php7.x.load
 ~~~

-and recognize that Apache has loaded the PHP module for version 7.x.
+We see that Apache has loaded the PHP module for version 7.x.
 To cause the PHP interpreter to process files with the extension "*.php*", the *DirectoryIndex* directive in the Apache configuration file *dir.conf* must contain the value *index.php*.
 We check this as well:

 ~~~
 # cat /etc/apache2/mods-available/dir.conf